Rene360/thef/README.md

-# Vanilla SPA
+# THEF

-A simple example of a Single Page Application using Javascript, HTML, and CSS.
+Technical test for the company The Electric Factory

-Tools used in this example are:
+Tecnologies used in this test are:

-* Webpack
+- Webpack
-* Sass
+- Sass
+- Bootstrap 5
+- Javascript

 # Installation

 First install dependencies

 ```shell
 npm install
 npm start # to execute in development mode